Cosmicoppai/limit/README.md

 $ gem install co-limit
 ```

+### Supported Rate Limiters:

+- **Fixed Window Rate Limiter**:
+  Allows a specified number of requests within a fixed time window.
+This method can cause burst traffic as it doesn't account for requests made outside of the window until it resets.

+- **Rolling Window Rate Limiter**:
+  Uses a sliding window mechanism, where only requests made within the last `n` seconds are counted.
+It provides more consistent traffic flow but can be more resource-intensive.

+- **Token Bucket Rate Limiter**:
+  Implements the classic token bucket algorithm.
+A bucket with fixed capacity refills tokens at a steady rate, allowing short bursts up to the bucket capacity while enforcing long‑term average throughput.

 ## Usage

-### Example Usage
+### Examples

+#### Rolling Window Example
-Here's an example of how to use the rate limiter in your application:
+Here's an example of how to use the rolling window rate limiter in your application:

 ```ruby
 sync_limit_calculator = lambda do |key|